shk1993/DynamicUI/README.md

 After dependencies are installed, run `$ yarn start` from inside the root directory to start up the development server.

+To get the documentation, run `$ yarn gen:docs` from inside the root directory.
+The documentation will be generated in the docs folder.
+Launch `index.html` to view high lever structure.
+Launch `globals.html` to view each API/function documentation.

 If building for production, run `$ yarn build` and copy the static JavaScript into DynamicUI application.

 ## Usage